oliverwilms/test-data/README.md

 TestDemo counts the files matching RecordMap_FixedWidth* before calling MakeFile with parameter 2 to create two files.
 The unit test waits 15 seconds to allow the Interoperability Production to complete and it counts the files matching RecordMap_FixedWidth* to confirm the desired number of files have been added.

-TestDemo2 counts the files matching DE* before calling the shell script with parameter 2 to create two files.
-I added a BPL where I use Python to get a maximum value for Quantity from a CSV file:
+TestDemo2 counts the files matching output_DE* before calling the shell script with parameter 2 to create two DE* files.
+There is a BPL that updates the stream representing DE files.
+The stream gets saved into a file named output_DE*.
+Within streamProcess BPL I use Python to get a maximum value for Quantity from a CSV file:
 ```
 USER>set q=##class(dc.python.test).MaxQuantity()